 Ms. Gulick recalls her first meeting with Mr. Eaton, when she was a schoolgirl and he in his seventies.
 In many ways, the story encapsulates what was so inspiring about him: “I came home from school to find Mr. Eaton—immaculately dressed in a dark blue double-breasted suit - having tea in the front parlor with my mother.
 Mother had told me something about this man, so I was prepared to be awe-struck - but when I entered the room, this very important man stood up as if I, not he, were the visiting dignitary!

 “My mother had told me that Mr. Eaton was a terrific reader: as well as the Bible and the giants of philosophy from the Greeks on, he had read and reread all of Shakespeare’s plays and sonnets, and most of the major English poets.
-Mr. Eaton asked me to read one of his favorites, “How They Brought the Good News from Ghent to Aix,” by Robert Browning, which was the poignant story of a gallant and great-hearted horse named Roland (also the name of Mr. Eaton’s favorite horse) whose rider had been entrusted with carrying vital news, together with two other messengers.
-Even though the journey was impossibly long, and the other two horses didn't make it to the end, Roland got there – and then died, his great heart giving out once his job was done.
+Mr. Eaton asked me to read one of his favorites, “How They Brought the News from Ghent to Aix,” which was the poignant story of a gallant and great-hearted horse named Roland (also the name of Mr. Eaton’s favorite horse) who had been entrusted with carrying vital news.
+Even though it Roland got there – and then died, his great heart breaking.
 Despite my child’s understanding and delivery of the poem, when I looked up at the end, Mr. Eaton had taken out an immaculate handkerchief and was wiping his eyes.

 “Cyrus Eaton shared with me and all his descendants his love of the outdoors (and horses!), his relish for literature, and his belief in the Greek ideal of a sound mind in a sound body.
 As we saw how these things informed his life, we have all, in different ways, been moved to care about education, and making the planet a vibrant and safe place to live, no matter what the particulars of the politics or philosophy you grew up with.”